Shaww/anchorParser/README.md

-Lexer and parser to recognize a simple URL anchor fragment language.
+Lexer and parser to recognize a simple URL anchor fragment language based on grammar found in the jQuery plugin: https://github.com/mmikowski/urianchor.

 Example of anchor fragment:
-    '#chat=on:uid,suzie|status,green'
+    'chat=on:uid,suzie|status,green'

         expands out to the following